Doing Translation Memory Lookups

 }

-And the sample function below demonstrates how to create and use a TranslationUnit object for a TM search:
+The following sample method shows how to create and use a TranslationUnit object for a TM search:

 public void SearchForTu(string tmPath)